 St. John’s College

-These are essays for their unique prompt.
+These are essays to consider for their unique prompt.
 And being a Great Book’s school, it shouldn’t surprise you that there is a word minimum instead of a maximum.

 What: Great Essays from Past Years